xmtp/xmtp-js/README.md

 Build with `xmtp-js` to provide messaging between blockchain wallet addresses, delivering on use cases such as wallet-to-wallet messaging and dapp-to-wallet notifications.

+For a complete demonstration, see the [example React app](https://github.com/xmtp/example-chat-react).

+For key concepts and answers to frequently asked questions, see <https://docs.xmtp.org/>.

 ## 🏗 **XMTP-JS is in active development**

 ![Security](https://img.shields.io/badge/security-unaudited-orange) ![Stability](https://img.shields.io/badge/code%20stability-low-orange)

-This pre-stable release is publicly available for evaluation, feedback, and community contribution.
+This **pre-stable** release is publicly available for evaluation, feedback, and community contribution.

 Because XMTP-JS is in active development, you should expect breaking revisions that might require you to adopt the latest SDK version to enable your app to continue working as expected.